 We're here to help

 To apply for admission as a first-year or transfer student at Harvard, you will start with the Application.
-Fill out the Common Application, the Universal College Application, or the Coalition Application (choose one, we have no preference), followed by the supplement to help us get a better sense of who you are.
+Fill out the Common Application or the Coalition Application (choose one, we have no preference), followed by the supplement to help us get a better sense of who you are.
 Not sure where to start?
 We've gathered some helpful tips on how to fill out the main application and the Harvard supplement.

 The Profile section is a place where you'll share detailed information about yourself, including contact information, demographics, and fee waiver request.
 It's always a good idea to review the information here and update any details, if necessary.
 Please note that none of the demographic questions in this section are required.